 - Victor Hugo

-dpr-barcelona is an independent publishing house based in Barcelona.
-Their projects, both digital and printed, transcend the boundaries of conventional publications, approaching to those which are probably the titles of architecture in the future. dpr-barcelona is envisioned to be a growing interdisciplinary group, exploring the boundaries between printed matters and new media, transforming traditional publishing practice [as we know it] into a live exchange of knowledge.
+dpr-barcelona is an architectural research practice based in Barcelona, dealing with three main lines: publishing, criticism and curating.
+Their work explore how architecture as discipline reacts in the intersection with politics, technology, economy and social issues.
+Their publications, both digital and printed, transcend the boundaries of conventional publications, approaching to those which are probably the titles of architecture in the future, exploring the limits between printed matters and new media, transforming traditional publishing practice [as we know it] into a live exchange of knowledge.
 Their [net]work is a real hub linking several publications and actors on architecture and theory.

 César Reyes Nájera PhD on Bio-climatic construction systems and materials by the Polytechnic University of Catalonia in Spain.
 Co-founder of dpr-barcelona and co-author of the book "Sustainable Architecture" which was pre-selected for the prestigious Riba Book Awards 2008 in the category of Construction.
 Editor of the series Synapse, a starting point to articulate an intellectual fabric supporting the entropiqIQ project.
 He has teached and lectured at ESARQ UIC [Barcelona], Elisava Barcelona School of Design and Engineering, among others.
 Curator of the third Think Space programme with the theme 'Money'.